Skip to main content

 ) as HostComponent<NativeProps>;

-This specification is composed of three main parts, exluding the imports:
+This specification is composed of three main parts, excluding the imports:

 • The WebViewScriptLoadedEvent is a supporting data type for the data the event needs to pass from native to JavaScript.

-• The NativeProps which is a definitions of the props that we can set on the component.
+• The NativeProps is a definition of the props that we can set on the component.

-• The codegenNativeComponent statement that allows to codegenerate the code for the custom component and that defines a name for the component used to match the native implementations.
+• The codegenNativeComponent statement allows us to codegenerate the code for the custom component and that defines a name for the component used to match the native implementations.

 2. Configure Codegen to run